simoc/csvjdbc/docs/doc.md

 words such as `December` which vary depending on the locale.
 Call method `java.util.Locale.toString()` to convert a locale to a string.

+### maxDataLines
++ type: Integer
++ default: `0`
++ when non-zero, defines the maximum number of lines of data to read from the file.
+Using this property together with `skipLeadingDataLines` enables a limited number of lines to be read from the middle of a very large file.

 ### separator
 + type: String
 + default: `,`